phundament/docs/1-introduction/features.md

 - minimalistic, environment variables based configuration
 - Docker support, runs on *PHP* 5 or 7
 - Support for efficient building and testing on *GitLab CI*
+- using stable PHP package versions, embracing semver

 ### Frontend